francescobrtl/MouseControlSpeaker/README.md

 Here the actions:
 Mouse Wheel --> Increase or lower the volume.
 Mouse Side Button 1 --> MUTE ON
-Mouse Side Button 2 --> MUTE OFF
+Mouse Side Button 2 --> MUTE OFF && close the program (you'll have to reopen it)